The Allen Thomas Group Independent Insurance Agency

 Working with a trustworthy insurance agency like The Allen Thomas Group is beneficial when identifying concerns specific to your industry.

-One of our knowledgeable business insurance agents can help you design coverage that caters to your primary areas of vulnerability.
+One of our knowledgeable business insurance agents can help you design coverage that caters to your primary areas of vulnerability and explain how BOP can help your business income and assets.

-For instance, if you own a restaurant, potential risks include employee injury and new issues like contaminated food from deliveries or online orders.
+For instance, if you own a restaurant, potential risks include employee injury and contaminated food from deliveries or online orders.

-Thus having the right business insurance plan can save you from significant setbacks.
+Thus having the right business insurance plan can protect your small business from significant setbacks.

-The BOP policy can assist businesses by offering specialized add-ons such as equipment insurance and spoilage coverage (in case of power outages during a heatwave).
+The business owners policy covers risks and assists businesses by offering specialized add-ons, such as equipment insurance and spoilage coverage (in case of power outages during a heatwave).

-Self-employed individuals who work solely at home may not require the standard BOP policy since they operate from their homes and do not face external liability claims while working there.
+Self-employed individuals who work solely at home may not require the standard business policy since they operate from their homes and do not face external liability claims while working there.

 Assessing business risks is essential to protecting any business, and it’s necessary when creating a BOP.